 4.5.2.4.
-URL
+URL Filter

-Select URL as the Filter type (shown in Figure 4-31), then you can configure the filter rules based on URL.
+Select URL Filter as the Filter type (shown in Figure 4-32), then you can configure the filter rules based on URL.

-- > Filter Type Selection: Select the URL Filter for the next configuration. - > Active: Select "Yes" to make the rule to take effect. - > URL Index: Select the index for the URL Filter entry. - URL: Enter the URL for this URL Filter. - > URL Filter Listing: This displays the information about the URL Filter rules.
+- > Active: Select "Yes" to make the rule to take effect. - > URL Index: Select the index for the URL Filter entry. - > URL: Enter the URL for this URL Filter. - URL Filter Listing: This displays the information about the URL Filter rules.